Fishbowl discussion

 o Continue the discission and the rotation process

-o Encourage participants to step away from the fishbowl once they have contributed their thoughts
+o Encourage participants to step away from the fishbowl once they have contributed their thoughts - Tips for success:

 o Brief the experts in the process